RottingApple/hands-on/session-2/README.md

 container with this volume mapping makes sure that you won't lose the data and that the initialization and file download will only happen once.

+**Important: Do not create the local directory manually, or docker would not be able to access it.
+Just specify the path and docker daemon will create it automatically, with correct permissions.**

 It will take a while, but eventually, the output will stop with

 ````